azukaar/Cosmos-Docs/src/content/docs/guides/servapps.md

 ### Networks

-This allow you to edit the networks the container is connected to.
+This allows you to edit the networks the container is connected to.
 You can add or remove networks, and change the alias of the container on the network.
 You can also use this screen to expose ports.

 Please note that it is not recommended to expose any ports unless truly necessary.
 You should always use the reverse proxy to expose your applications.
 However, as Cosmos does not (yet) have a TCP reverse proxy, you can use this to expose TCP ports (ex.
 VNC, RDP, a minecraft server, etc.).